 Practical shooting is a sport that evolved from experimentation with handguns used for self-defense.
 The researchers were an international group of private individuals, law enforcement officers, and military people generally operating independently of each other, challenging the then-accepted standards of technique, training practices, and equipment.
 The work was, for the most part, conducted for their own purposes without official sanction.
 Even so, what they learned changed the face of police and military training forever.

 In 1976 an international group of enthusiasts interested in what had become known as “practical” shooting met in Columbia, Missouri.
 From that meeting came the International Practical Shooting Confederation (IPSC).
 In 1984 USPSA was incorporated as the US Region of IPSC.
 Membership in USPSA automatically includes membership in IPSC.

-For 20 years USPSA competition has provided a test bed for equipment and techniques, many of which are now the standard for police and military training.
+For 20 years USPSA competition has provided a testbed for equipment and techniques, many of which are now the standard for police and military training.
 Some of USPSA’s top competitors are regularly employed as trainers for elite police and military units.
-Today, USPSA matches are conducted every week by the nearly 400 affiliated clubs all over the United States.
-For most people, practical shooting is pure sport conducted with little or no thought of the self-defense aspect of firearms use.
+Today, USPSA matches are conducted every week by nearly 400 affiliated clubs all over the United States.
+For most people, practical shooting is a pure sport conducted with little or no thought of the self-defense aspect of firearms use.
 However, USPSA members are generally the most proficient shooters in the world as witnessed by their domination in the world of firearms competition.

 For more information please contact the POC for these events, Aaron Jolly, (316) 519-3955.